-- Alcohol concentration can be measured by breath or blood. † Blood alcohol concentration tests provide the most accurate measurement of alcohol in a person's body, as breath alcohol concentration loses some value in the exchange from the body's breath and lungs (personal communication, Washington State Patrol [WSP], May 2022).
+- Alcohol concentration can be measured by breath or blood.b1 Blood alcohol concentration tests provide the most accurate measurement of alcohol in a person's body, as breath alcohol concentration loses some value in the exchange from the body's breath and lungs (personal communication, Washington State Patrol [WSP], May 2022).
+For example, research showed that, "on average, measured [blood alcohol concentration] was 11.3% greater than [breath alcohol concentration]."
 Breath testing is a scientifically accepted and reliable test to determine blood alcohol concentration (personal communication, WSP, December 2022). - Standardized Field Sobriety Tests (SFSTs) were developed in the 1970s and early 1980s and are validated at a blood or breath alcohol concentration (BAC) level of 0.08% and higher.
 The National Highway Traffic Safety Administration (NHTSA) cited SFSTs as 91% accurate at identifying drivers with a BAC level above 0.08%.
-SFSTs include the horizontal gaze nystagmus test, the walk and turn test, and the one-leg stand test. - The U.S. Centers for Disease Control and Prevention (CDC) reports predictable effects on driving at various BAC levels: - At a BAC of 0.02%, drivers experience decreased visual functions and decreased ability to perform two tasks at the same time. - At a BAC of 0.05%, drivers experience reduced coordination, decreased ability to track a moving object, difficulty steering, and reduced response to emergency driving situations. - At a BAC of 0.08%, drivers experience effects on concentration, short-term memory, and speed control; reduced information processing; and impaired perception. - At a BAC of 0.10%, drivers experience reduced ability to maintain lane position and brake accordingly. - The U.S. Department of Health and Human Services' Healthy People 2030 Initiative includes a transportation goal to "reduce the proportion of motor vehicle crash deaths involving an alcohol-impaired driver with a [BAC]...of 0.08[%] or higher" from 29.3% (2017 baseline data) to 28.3%. - Since 1909, it has been illegal to operate a motor vehicle in Washington State while intoxicated by alcohol.
-In 1979, the Washington State Legislature passed legislation (Chapter 176, 1979 Laws) creating a per se BAC of 0.10%.
-A "per se law makes it illegal in and of itself to operate a motor vehicle with an alcohol concentration measured at or above the established [...] level, regardless of whether or not the driver exhibits visible signs of intoxication."
-In 1998, ahead of federal action, the Legislature passed legislation (Chapter 213, 1998 Laws) lowering the per se BAC from 0.10% to 0.08%.
-The law became effective January 1, 1999.
+SFSTs include the horizontal gaze nystagmus test, the walk and turn test, and the one-leg stand test. - The U.S. Centers for Disease Control and Prevention (CDC) reports predictable effects on driving at various BAC levels: - At a BAC of 0.02%, drivers experience decreased visual functions and decreased ability to perform two tasks at the same time. - At a BAC of 0.05%, drivers experience reduced coordination, decreased ability to track a moving object, difficulty steering, and reduced response to emergency driving situations. - At a BAC of 0.08%, drivers experience effects on concentration, short-term memory, and speed control; reduced information processing; and impaired perception. - At a BAC of 0.10%, drivers experience reduced ability to maintain lane position and brake accordingly. - The U.S. Department of Health and Human Services' Healthy People 2030 Initiative includes a transportation goal to "reduce the proportion of motor vehicle crash deaths involving an alcohol-impaired driver with a [BAC]...of 0.08[%] or higher" from 29.3% (2017 baseline data) to 28.3%.